What is Baptism?

 1) As a family, you should be coming to the weekend Mass regularly and be known to our Rector, Msgr.
 O’Connor.
 As parents, you make a promise to raise your child (ren) Catholic, so this is an essential aspect

 2) If step 1 has been met, please contact the parish office at 503.228.4397

 3) Schedule and meet with Dcn.
 Scott for a Baptism class

 4) After you have met with Dcn.
 Scott, St. Mary’s will send you a personalized link with the Baptism information we need for our Sacramental records, as well as schedule a Baptism date and time

 Please note Baptisms are scheduled on Sundays after the 11AM Mass

 It is possible for non-parishioners to have a Baptism here.
 The only extra information we need is

 1) A signed letter of permission from your parish Pastor stating that he knows who you are and that you are a practicing Catholic(s)

 2) A Baptism class (this is usually done at your own parish)

 At least one godparent must be a practicing Catholic - meaning they attend Sunday Mass and follow the Precepts of the Catholic Church.
 For parishioners of St. Mary's Cathedral who are asked to be a godparent, a letter of good standing is required.
-Known parishioners must be coming to Mass and be known by Msgr. in oder for that letter to be signed.
+Known parishioners must be coming to Mass and be known by Monsignor O'Connor in order for that letter to be signed.